amfz/toronto-data-workshop/data_workshop.md

 <!--
 One common task I won't be going into is geocoding, aka converting addresses into coordinates.
 It isn't necessary for working with the Directions API, and you can actually extract coordinates from Directions API results.

 But if it is necessary to geocode separately, Google's geocoder is quite error-tolerant.
-That error tolerance means we can pass in an intersection, or just a ZIP code, or fudge student addresses by incrementing the house numbers by a  random integer.
+That error tolerance means we can pass in an intersection, or just a ZIP code, or fudge student addresses by incrementing the house numbers by a  random integer, and still get usable results.

 Some other options include Nominatim, which is built off of OpenStreetMap, and private vendors like Mapbox or HERE.
 -->